maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 # Elevator

-This document describes a LEGO Mindstorms NXT elevator.
+This document describes a LEGO Mindstorms NXT four-floor elevator.
+It focuses on software.

 Click below image for a video.
 [🎥](https://www.youtube.com/shorts/1_JTvgue5f0)